High-Risk Pregnancy? Be Proactive Instead of Afraid

 “High risk” are two little words capable of causing big worries for expectant moms.
 Yet through technology and highly specialized medicine, much can be done to address the different risk factors of pregnancy.

-Les Heddleston, MD, Perinatologist with the Avera Medical Group Maternal Fetal Medicine, said a healthy, proactive concern is more productive than worry and anxiety.
+Les Heddleston, MD said a healthy, proactive concern is more productive than worry and anxiety.
 “If you do nothing but worry, you waste energy.
 If you’re concerned, take time to become educated, work with your provider and do what you can to lessen the risks.”

 Among risk factors are a history of preterm labor or delivery, a history of pregnancy loss, an incompetent cervix, high blood pressure, diabetes and medical conditions such as thyroid disease or blood clotting disorders.

 Previous problems in pregnancy or difficult deliveries indicate a woman might have similar problems again.
 Even situations like twins or triplets on the way, being over the age of 35 or significant weight issues can present risks during pregnancy.

 Maternal Fetal Medicine is a subspecialty of obstetrics/gynecology dealing with high-risk pregnancy.
 If complications arise, perinatologists work in cooperation with a patient’s regular care provider, as well as other sub-specialists.

 Most complications can be treated and managed for a good outcome.
 “Our goal is a healthy mom, and a healthy baby,” said Heddleston.

 One common complication is gestational diabetes, which happens in up to 9 percent of pregnancies.
 Gestational diabetes is high blood sugar that happens only during pregnancy.
 Typically, pregnant women are screened for high blood sugar in their 24th to 28th week.
 If a woman is at high risk, her provider might choose to screen her earlier.